HimesGroup/crispr_analysis/README.md

 >
  <i>batch_num</i>/<i>sample_name</i>/sample_out <br>

-2) Normalize raw gRNA counts to the total number of mapped reads for each sample and obtain per-gene results using sgRNAs_to_genes.R
+2) Normalize raw gRNA counts to the total number of mapped reads for each sample

-3) Rank gene-level results by the fold change of the mean for both sorted population samples to the control sample
+3) Obtain per-sgRNA and per-gene results using the scripts in sgRNAs_to_genes.R.
+Our study design used two cases and one control sample.
+The scripts in sgRNAs_to_genes.R compute fold changes for case vs. control for case1, case2 and the mean of case1 and case 2.
+They also tally the number of sgRNAs with fold change > 2 for each gene and provide a few different methods of ranking results.

+If desired, these scripts can be modified to accomodate a different study design.